AndyPWarren/slot-car-fe/README.md

 # Slot Car Frontend

-This project is the frontend for controlling the slot cars (via the slot car server).
-It is intended to be used with the accelerometer in a mobile phone but a slider is provided for testing on a desktop.
+This project is the frontend web client for controlling the slot cars (via the slot car server) using the accelerometer in a mobile device

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.